Supercell (company): Ownership

-Space Ape Games
+Subsidiaries

+In 2016, Supercell acquired 51% of Frogmind, developer of Badland.
+They would later rebrand as HypeHype in 2021, with Supercell investing an extra €13 million to fund development.

 In 2017, Supercell acquired 60% of Space Ape Games, a mobile game developer based in London.
 In February 2021, it was announced that Space Ape will collaborate with Supercell to make Beatstar, which led to Supercell ID becoming available on Beatstar.
 In late 2021, Space Ape developed Boom Beach: Frontlines, a spin-off of Boom Beach with Supercell.
 It was soft-launched in Canada on 19 October 2021 and was released to selected countries.
 On 30 November 2022, the game was announced to be discontinued with servers shutting down in January 2023.

+Supercell acquired the rest of Space Ape in late 2024, absorbing several Space Ape employees into Supercell's London office and laying off others.

 Games

 Marketing

 During Super Bowl XLIX in February 2015, Supercell spent $9 million for a 60-second runtime in front of 118.5 million viewers.
 According to The Guardian, the Clash of Clans advertisement was one of the most popular advertisements of the 61 spots aired on NBC.
 The commercial, dubbed "Revenge", featured Liam Neeson parodying his character from the Taken film series by seeking revenge in a coffee shop for a random player destroying his village.
 The commercial has reached a total of 165 million views on the game's official YouTube channel so far, and it was the most watched commercial on YouTube in 2015.
 Despite the success of the commercial, Supercell has seen only a marginal increase in downloads following the advertisement.
 In 2020, Supercell collaborated with an animation production studio Psyop, produced a short film Lost & Crowned, was uploaded on 12 September 2020 and qualified for Oscars recognition in December.